Q. What does Petsecure Vet Expenses Insurance cover?

 A. Yes, euthanasia is covered if it is medically necessary.

 Q. Do you cover hereditary and congenital conditions?

-A. Yes, as long as they were not present or showed clinical signs prior to joining Petsecure Vet Expenses Insurance.
+A. Yes, as long as they were not present or showed clinical signs prior to joining Petsecure Vet Expenses Insurance (ie a pre-existing condition).
 Petsecure does not exclude breed specific conditions.

 Q. Do you provide cover for tick paralysis treatment?

 A. Yes, when you select Accident & Illness Cover, your cover includes $500 benefit per year toward vet costs resulting from treatment for paralysis ticks.

 Q. Can I cover my pet if I take it on holiday with me?